In this exclusive, career-spanning Q&A, Matty catches up with the elusive star of Metamorphosis: The Alien Factor.

-Indeed, it was the chance discovery of Powell’s writing that led to the following career-encompassing chinwag (a chat that was a dream come true after I’d lamented the lack of information available about him in a previous piece – see below).
-And as you’ll go on to read, I firmly believe that his moment in the sun is long overdue; from his scene-stealing supporting turn in the kinky and kooky Rejuvenator (1988), to his bravura starring role as the big bad of the aforementioned Metamorphosis, Powell oozes the type of robustly ghoulish splendour not seen on screen since Christopher Lee first donned Dracula’s cape.
+Indeed, it was the chance discovery of Powell’s writing that led to the following career-encompassing chinwag; a chat that was a dream come true after I’d lamented the lack of information available about him in a previous piece (see below).
+And as you’ll go on to read, I firmly believe that his moment in the sun is long overdue.
+From his scene-stealing supporting turn in the kinky and kooky Rejuvenator (1988), to his bravura starring role as the big bad in the aforementioned Metamorphosis, Powell oozes the type of robustly ghoulish splendour not seen on screen since Christopher Lee first donned Dracula’s cape.

 He’s a horror villain par excellence.

 It’s time to celebrate him as such.

 Let’s start at the beginning.
 You were born in Abergavenny in Wales.
 When did the acting bug bite?

 Oh, pretty soon.
 I went to Cardiff Drama School to study acting when I was eighteen.
 And Anthony Hopkins was there the same time as me – actually, I was his roommate for about year – and he was, what, the best known guy to come from that school.
 So I went there and after that I went into repertory.
 I did an Arts Council tour of Wales, and then I went to Whitby, in the North of England.
 From Whitby I went to York, and from York I went to Eastbourne.
 From Eastbourne I went to Gilford and from Gilford to Windsor.
 And then I went into – and it was quite a big deal in those days – into a television series called Emergency Ward 10.